 There are so many fun things for kids to do at Walt Disney World that don’t cost anything.
-From unique transportation to building unique things there is just so much to enjoy while on a budget.
+From unique transportation to building unique things, there is just so much to enjoy while on a budget.

 Top 10 Free Things for Kids

 - Grab a Monorail!
-It’s free to ride the Monorail, and it provides an opportunity for some down time.
+It’s free to ride the Monorail, and it provides an opportunity for some downtime.
 If you can ride the loop around the “Monorail Resorts” of Disney’s Polynesian Village Resort, Disney’s Contemporary Resort, and Disney’s Grand Floridian Resort and Spa, you can get off and explore any of the three resorts.
-Take the Monorail route between the Ticket & Transportation Center and Epcot to enjoy a longer ride and amazing view over Epcot.
+Take the Monorail route between the Ticket & Transportation Center and Epcot to enjoy a longer ride and fantastic view over Epcot.
 This is probably the best free things for kids available.

 - Watch Magic Kingdom fireworks from outside the park.
-You can get a nice view of the fireworks from the beach at Disney’s Polynesian Village Resort or a favorite spot for many is the dock at the Ticket and Transporation Center.
+You can get a beautiful view of the fireworks from the beach at Disney’s Polynesian Village Resort or a favorite spot for many is the dock at the Ticket and Transporation Center.